shchukin-alex/articles/GCD/2-QOS/QOS.md

 userInitiated
 ```

-But this rule doesn't work backwards.
-It means we are calling from the low priority thread the high priority task it will keep it's own high priority.
-In the example below the calling queue (utilityQueue) has less priority than called queue (userInitiatedQueue) so the task of the called queue will be executed in the `userInitiated` mode.
+ Also this rule doesn't work backwards.
+It means if we call from the low priority thread the high priority task it keeps it's own high priority.
+In the example below the calling queue (utilityQueue) has low priority compare to the called queue (userInitiatedQueue) so the task of the called queue to be executed in `userInitiated` mode.

 ```swift
 utilityQueue.async {